hyphacoop/meshmedia/README.md

 1. Nearby devices can now connect to the new Access Point named `meshmedia` and watch videos on the IPFS network using its CID.
 For example, you can watch _A technical introduction to IPFS_ by _Hector Sanjuan_ with the URL `http://10.0.0.1/?vod=QmNtQiSK7dZbMCH89kgBLzgfMQP3UoWqT2QKWvjtVt2jTx`.
 You can try this with any video from the [Our Networks archive](https://2019.ournetworks.ca/recorded-talks/), and many others on the Internet, by replacing the CID in the URL.

-## HLS Content
+### HLS Content

-In addition to `mp4` files, _meshmedia_ can also play HLS playlists commonly used for live streamed content.
+In addition to `mp4` files, _Mesh Media_ can also play HLS playlists commonly used for live streamed content.
 For example, SSH into the Pi at `ssh pi@meshmedia.local` and download the Our Networks 2019 [live stream archive of September 22](https://github.com/ournetworks/ournetworks.ca/blob/master/livestream/live-2019-09-22.m3u8):

 ```
 cd /var/www/html/